NikhilMahendran/sp24-cse110-lab4/expose/javascript/part2.md

 15. == is the equaluty operator that does not care about type as it will automatically convert to the same type.
 This process is known as type coersion. === is a srict equality operator, which does not perform automatic type swap, and thus requires the values to be equal value and type to return true.
 16. IN part2-question16.js
+17. The result is [2,4,6].
+This is obtained by the following process: the modify array first creates a new array called newArr.
+The for loop iterates through each element, and on each element the callback is called, which is dosomething.
+This multiplies each term by 2, and the resulting term is pushed into the new array.
+Finally, after all elements are pushed we get the resulting function, which is [2,4,6]
+18. IN part2-question18.js